 Zibra VDB Compression is aimed to work with channels needed for rendering, specifically density, heat, and temperature.
 It’s a lossy compression, meaning that there is always a trade-off between the quality and the size of the visual effect.Alex Puchka Technical Director at ZibraAI

 However, we are working on ensuring that our tech provides the highest compression rate and minimal visible difference between compressed and decompressed VFX.

 Сheck out how it currently works here.

-In this example, you can see the original and compressed version of the same visual effect, created in JangaFX software and depicting a mid-air explosion.
-Compressed 4.84 times, it has a 40.2 peak signal-to-noise ratio.
-The time it takes to decompress one frame of the VFX – just 316 milliseconds.
+In this example, you can see the original and compressed version of the same visual effect.
+Compressed 16,46 times, it has a 37,80 peak signal-to-noise ratio.
+F1 Score – 0,92.

 Our solution can be integrated into Unity, Unreal Engine, or any custom game engine.
 With Zibra VDB Compression, you can compress even the most heavy visual effects so that they can be used in your project, without drastically sacrificing quality or performance, and bringing your game to a completely new level.

 - Simulate VFX in Houdini, EmberGen, or other solution